 Those schools include Drexel, which offers a Certificate in Healthcare Informatics, and Misericordia, which has developed a Health Care Informatics Graduate Certificate.

-As we’ve mentioned, Pennsylvania has plenty of interest in technology and healthcare, and this field is rapidly becoming popular in distance learning.
+As we’ve mentioned, Pennsylvania has plenty of interest in technology and healthcare, and there are distance learning in these fields.
 Look for your options to increase in the next few years.

 Online Master’s Degrees in Data Science

 The trend in graduate certificates continues in online master’s programs in data science:

 - Penn State-World Campus has developed master’s degrees that echo its graduate certificate offerings.

 - Both Drexel and Misericordia offer a distance master’s in health informatics (Drexel’s program is supported by its Institute for Healthcare Informatics (IHI)).

 Carnegie Mellon feels comfortable offering its campus master’s programs in an online format.
 Students watch video-captured lectures from campus classes and participate in web conferences for guest speakers or student presentations.

 Smaller schools are also offering data science and analytics programs at the master’s level.
 These includeSaint Joseph’s interdisciplinary Master of Science in Business Intelligence and Analytics, and Villanova’s Master of Science in Analytics.

 A bootcamp is another option to help enter the fields of data analytics or data science.
 Data science and data analytics bootcamps are relatively short intensives meant to quickly prepare students for working in the field compared to a master’s degree.
 Bootcamps in Pennsylvania may focus solely on data science, the study of how information is drawn from raw data, or data analytics, the processes for pulling certain insights from data.
 Other bootcamps in Pennsylvania may combine study of both data science and data analytics.
 View our guides to learn more about data science bootcamps or data analytics bootcamps in Pennsylvania.